Aastha-Kumari-123/Assignment-cpp/README.md

 ## Topic 4: Class Definition and Objects

 41.Program defining a simple class and creating an object.
 42.Program demonstrating private and public data members in a class.
-43.Program to demonstrate class member function.
+43.Program to demonstrating class memberfunction.
 44.Program to read and display employee details using class.
 45.Program to perform arithmetic operations using class